• Skip to main content

 I like the idea that I can constantly change and modify things as I go, which is now easier because I know where I put every inch of the van.

-Plus, it has helped me develop useful skills, get what I want, and give me something to be proud of.
+Plus, it has helped me develop valuable skills, get what I want, and give me something to be proud of.

-But I won’t lie, converting a van is a difficult project, especially if it’s your first time.
-It will be hard and time-consuming if you want everything to line up and look nice.
-The hardest part for me is definitely making everything looks nice and factory.
+But I won’t lie; converting a van is challenging, especially if it’s your first time.
+It will be difficult and time-consuming if you want everything to line up and look nice.
+The hardest part for me is making everything look nice and factory.

-But my biggest piece of advice is doesn’t get too fancy or anything.
-Keep it simple and low-risk most of the time.
+But my most extensive advice is not to get too fancy or anything.
+Please keep it simple and low-risk most of the time.

-The technical side may be more work than you think, but there’re many tutorials online to help you get your head around it.
-Wild We Roam and Eamon and Bec are some resources to get you started.
+The technical side may be more work than you think, but there are many tutorials online to help you understand it.
+Wild We Roam, Eamon, and Bec are some resources to get you started.

-Also, I’d suggest using many pre-fab things as possible.
+Also, I’d suggest using as many pre-fab things as possible.

 Campervan Conversion Kit Cost